How Do You Make Red Wine Vinaigrette

 At this stage, I always take a moment to taste the vinaigrette and make any necessary adjustments.
 Sometimes I might add a bit more vinegar for extra acidity or a touch of honey to balance the flavors.
 It’s all about finding the perfect harmony of sweet, tangy, and savory notes.

-See also Makes Wine
+See also How To Make A Wine Spritzer

 Pairing Suggestions